artefactory/smartparks/web app/README.md

 You just have to insert the missing data by copying those values from the JSON key file you just created.

 We defined 2 utils functions to read respectively from Cloud Storage and from BigQuery.
-The first one is run_query that executes the SQL query given as an argument and returns the result as pandas dataframe.

-    # utils.py

-    # Create API client.
-    credentials = service_account.Credentials.from_service_account_info(
-        st.secrets["gcp_service_account"]
-    )

-    # Perform query.
-    @st.cache_data(ttl=600)
-    def run_query(query: str) -> pd.DataFrame:
-        """
-        Executes the given query and return the result as pandas dataframe
-        Args:
-            query (str): SQL query to be executed
-        Returns:
-            pd.Dataframe: The dataframe resulting from the query
-        """
-        df = pd.read_gbq(query, credentials=credentials)
-        return df

-The other one is read_media that retrieves the media content given its name and the name of the GCP Cloud storage bucket where the media is saved.
+The first one is `run_query` that executes the SQL query given as an argument and returns the result as pandas dataframe.
+The other one is `read_media` that retrieves the media content given its name and the name of the GCP Cloud storage bucket where the media is saved.

-    # utils.py

-    # Retrieve media content.
-    # Uses st.cache_data to only rerun when the query changes or after 10 min.
-    @st.cache_data(ttl=600)
-    def read_media(bucket_name, file_name):
-        """Retrieve the media content.

-        Args:
-            bucket_name (string): Name of the GCP Cloud storage bucket where the media is saved file_name (string): Name of the media

-        Returns:
-            String: media content
-        """
-        bucket = client.bucket(bucket_name)
-        data = bucket.blob(file_name).download_as_bytes()
-        return data

-Both the functions make use of the st.cache_datadecorator to only rerun the function when the query changes or after ttl seconds.
+Both the functions make use of the `st.cache_data` decorator to only rerun the function when the query changes or after ttl seconds.

 ## How it looks like